It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 - The Monitoring (formerly Marvel) application plugin in Kibana that visualizes the monitoring metrics through a dashboard.

-The steps in this section cover only the enablement of Monitoring.
-For more information on how to use Monitoring itself, see Monitor a cluster or the Marvel documentation if you are using an Elasticsearch version before 5.0.
+The steps in this section cover only the enablement of monitoring.
+For more information on how to use monitoring itself, see Monitor a cluster (for 6.3 and later), Monitoring the Elastic Stack (for 5.0 to 6.2), or the Marvel documentation if you are using an Elasticsearch version before 5.0.

 Monitoring for production useedit